axkirillov/unified.nvim/README.md

 - Display added, deleted, and modified lines with distinct highlighting
 - Customizable symbols and highlighting
 - Simple toggle functionality
+- changed this line
+- deleted this line

 ## Installation